-The school maintains a single central record of recruitment checks undertaken and ensures that the record is maintained in accordance with section 3 of Keeping Children Safe in Education 2019 and guidance.
+- The school maintains a single central record of recruitment checks undertaken and ensures that the record is maintained in accordance with section 3 of Keeping Children Safe in Education 2023 and guidance. - All staff, regardless of the length of their employment and including agency staff, are added to Single Central Record.